ndgeniebla/phaser-mkdocs/docs/set-4.md

     If you wanted to make a game where a character moves left and right, you would have to use the same strategy for the X axis.

 <br>
-16. Now we need to make sure that when a key is not being pressed, we set our paddles velocity to 0.
-We can do this by calling the `player1` and `player2` `setVelocityY` methods in the update function.
+16. Now we need to make sure that when a key is not being pressed.
+We can do this by calling the `player1` and `player2` `setVelocityY` methods in the update function and assigning a velocity of 0 to the paddles.

 ``` JS title="game.js" linenums="1"